livearchivist/wesdottoday/gear.md

 ### maracapants

 `maracapants` is my personal laptop that gets used for lots of random projects.
-It's most likely going to be replaced in the next year or so.
+It's most likely going to be replaced in the next year or so with a M2 MacBook Air.

 **Specs**